Yoga Nidra

 Yoga Nidra - finding relaxation between sleep and meditation

 Yoga is now all too familiar in Germany: flowing movements combined with breathing, meditation and more.
 Hatha yoga, vinyasa and power yoga are practiced particularly frequently and taught in yoga schools.
-But do you also know Yoga Nidra?
-While most styles focus on the combination of physical movement and breathing (pranayama), this variation focuses on deep meditation away from the asanas.
-June 21 is World Yoga Day.
+But do you also know yoga nidra?
+While most styles focus on the combination of physical movement and breathing (pranayama), this variant focuses on deep meditation away from the asanas.
+Every year on June 21 is World Yoga Day.
 And to mark the occasion, we would like to introduce you to this special practice, as it can be a valuable support in your everyday life.
-We will therefore show you here what effects yoga nidra can have, how you can practise it for yourself and what helps you to find your way into a deep meditative state.
+We will therefore show you here what effects yoga nidra can have, how you can practise it for yourself and what helps you find your way into a deep meditative state.
 Namasté - how nice of you to take time for yourself.
 Let's get started!

 Yoga Nidra: What is it actually?